-Children's access to services
+Children's access to basic services

-Katharine Hall and Winnie Sambu (Children's Institute, University of Cape Town)
+Updated by Katharine Hall (Children's Institute, University of Cape Town)

-Section 27(1)(b) of the Constitution of South Africa provides that "everyone has the right to have access to ... sufficient ... water" and section 24(a) states that "everyone has the right to an environment that is not harmful to their health or well-being".1
+Section 27(1)(b) of the Constitution of South Africa1 provides that "everyone has the right to have access to ... sufficient ... water" and section 24(a) states that "everyone has the right to an environment that is not harmful to their health or well-being"

-Article 14(2)(c) of the African Charter on the Rights and Welfare of the Child obliges the state to "ensure the provision of ... safe drinking water".2
+Article 14(2)(c) of the African Charter on the Rights and Welfare of the Child2 obliges the state to "ensure the provision of ... safe drinking water".

-Article 24(1)(c) of the UN Convention on the Rights of the Child says that states parties should "recognise the right of the child to the enjoyment of the highest attainable standard of health" and to this end should "take appropriate measures to combat disease and malnutrition ..., including the provision of clean drinking-water".3
+Article 24(1)(c) of the UN Convention on the Rights of the Child3 says that states parties should "recognise the right of the child to the enjoyment of the highest attainable standard of health ..." and to this end should "take appropriate measures to combat disease and malnutrition ..., including the provision of clean drinking-water".